-Discover the health benefits of vitamin A, top food sources, deficiency symptoms, and daily needs to support vision, skin, and immune function.
+Discover the Vitamin A benefits, top foods, deficiency symptoms, and daily needs for vision, skin, and immunity..webp) |

-Vitamin A is a vital nutrient your body needs to maintain proper vision, a healthy immune system, and radiant skin.
-Despite its importance, many people don’t get enough vitamin A in their daily diets, which can lead to health issues ranging from night blindness to a weakened immune response.
-In this guide, we’ll cover everything you need to know about vitamin A—its benefits, best food sources, signs of deficiency, and how to meet your daily needs safely.
+Vitamin A is a vital nutrient your body needs to maintain proper vision, a strong immune system, and healthy, radiant skin.
+These are some of the key Vitamin A benefits that support overall health and well-being.
+Despite its importance, many people don’t get enough vitamin A in their daily diets.
+Deficiency can lead to issues such as night blindness, slow wound healing, and a weakened immune response.

 Disclosure: “This post includes affiliate links.
 If you click a link or sign up, I may earn a small commission — at no extra cost to you.”